DRL-ORA: Distributional Reinforcement Learning with Online Risk Adaption: Experiments and Applications

 \section{Experiments and Applications}

 We conduct experiments on three classes of tasks to evaluate the performance of DRL-ORA.
 In all experiments, CVaR is used in ORA-based methods with $\alpha_{\min} = 0.1$, resulting in $\mathcal{A} = [0.1, 1]$.
 Additionally, we set $\beta(q) = q$, making the agent risk-neutral with respect to the implicit aleatory uncertainties of the tasks.
-We also implement the two existing risk aware adaption approaches: ART \cite{liu2022adaptive} and TOP \cite{moskovitz2021tactical,wang2024improving,wang2025adaptive} as benchmarks.
+We also implement the two existing risk aware adaptation approaches: ART \citep{liu2022adaptive} and TOP \citep{moskovitz2021tactical,wang2024improving,wang2025adaptive} as benchmarks.

-\paragraph{Atari Games} We first demonstrate the performance of DRL-ORA on Cartpole and the Atari games: Hero, MsPacman and SpaceInvaders.
-Here we show the results of CartPole task in addition to Example \ref{ex:CartPole}.
-Figure \ref{fig:CartPole} shows that DRL-ORA outperforms all other methods, with a noticeable reward advantage at the early stages of the episodes.
-Furthermore, the 90\% confidence interval of DRL-ORA highlights its stability.
-Due to limited spaces, please refer to Appendix Section C for the additional experiment results on other Atari games.
+\paragraph{Atari Games} We first demonstrate the performance of DRL-ORA on CartPole and the Atari games: Hero, MsPacman and SpaceInvaders.
+Here we analyze the results of CartPole task in addition to Example \ref{ex:CartPole}.
+Figure~\ref{fig:CartPole} in Appendix, built upon Figure~\ref{fig:CartPole_intro}, shows that DRL-ORA outperforms all other methods, with a noticeable reward advantage at the early stages of the episodes. {To statistically validate the observed performance differences, we employed the Mann-Whitney $U$ test \citep{10.1214/aoms/1177730491}.
+The resulting Rank-Biserial correlation effect sizes (0.990 against ART and 0.787 against TOP, $p$ < 0.001) confirm a substantial advantage of ORA over both the ART and TOP baselines in the CartPole environment.} Furthermore, the 90\% confidence interval of DRL-ORA highlights its stability. {To evaluate the robustness of our approach, we compared the ORA using quantile ("ORA(quantile)") against the default CVaR-based version ("ORA(CVaR)").
+The results show that despite a slight performance reduction, ORA(quantile) maintains considerable risk adaptation capability.
+The subsequent experiments further demonstrate the robustness of ORA across different risk measures.} Due to limited spaces, please refer to Appendix Section C for the additional experiment results on other Atari games.